How to return multiple values in Python

 [2, 3, 7]

-When you don't know how many values a function will return, a list is an excellent choice.
-The get_prime_factors function illustrates this well.
-It dynamically builds a list of prime factors, and the list's final size depends entirely on the input number.
+When you don't know how many values a function will return, a list is a perfect choice.
+The get_prime_factors function demonstrates this by returning a list of prime factors whose length depends on the input number.

 Using dict for named return values